CodeWithDennis/filament-simple-alert/README.md

 './vendor/codewithdennis/filament-simple-alert/resources/**/*.blade.php',
 ```

-### Installing on a project with Tailwind already set up?
+### Custom Theme

-If you have installed filament into an existing project with Tailwind as part of it then you will need to [publish a custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) for the styles to be applied correctly.
+You will need to [create a custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) for the styles to be applied correctly.

 ## Usage